 Jodie teaches at secondary and tertiary levels, as well as being active in arts administration within the small-to-medium sector.
 She is the flute tutor at Loreto College Coorparoo and has held sessional positions at the Queensland Conservatorium Griffith University.
 Jodie has given composition workshops for primary age students at Queensland State schools, and she has also been a guest presenter at the University of Queensland.
-She is also an active arts administrator and grant writer, having co-founded the Silicon Valley Music Festival in 2011 and previously holding the position of General Manager with Brisbane's Southern Cross Soloists until 2015.
+She is an active arts administrator and grant writer, having co-founded the Silicon Valley Music Festival (USA) in 2011 and previously held the position of General Manager with Brisbane's Southern Cross Soloists until 2015.
 Jodie grew up in the United States but now resides in Australia, where she is a PhD candidate at the Queensland Conservatorium Griffith University.